google/skia/site/user/api/SkPaint_Reference.md

 void setStyle(Style style)
 </pre>

-Sets whether the geometry is filled, stroked, or filled and stroked.
+sets <a href="#SkPaint_Style">Style</a>: stroke, fill, or bothSets whether the geometry is filled, stroked, or filled and stroked.
 Has no effect if <a href="#SkPaint_setStyle_style">style</a> is not a legal <a href="#SkPaint_Style">Style</a> value.

 ### Parameters